When your head feels full at your desk, don't reach for your phone first

 The problem is often not that you are not tired enough.
 It is that your body is tired while your system is still running at daytime speed.

-When anxiety hits fast, do not start by forcing insight.
+When your chest feels tight and the breath gets thin, do not start by forcing calm.
 Start with a small breathing rhythm that helps the body slow down enough to feel reachable again.

 What makes Zhuge Qing compelling is not only that he was tempted, but that after seeing a higher art, confirming it was real, and coming close to it, he still did not hand his whole life over to technique.